franky-04/poc_google_drive_integration/README.md

 # poc_google_drive_integration
-This is a PoC project to test Google Drive API integration in python, the goal of this project is to prove that is possible to sinchronize drive folders structure in local enviroment bidirectionally and also download/upload files
+This is a PoC project to test Google Drive API integration in python.

+the goal of this project is to prove that is possible to sinchronize drive folders structure in local enviroment bidirectionally and also download/upload files